 Locomotive #2

-0-4-0 steam locomotive #2 is a 1920 Porter locomotive.
+0-4-0 saddle tank locomotive #2 was built in 1920 by the H. K. Porter Company of Pittsburgh, PA.
 Locomotive #2 was acquired from the Colorado Fuel and Iron Company located in Birdsboro, Pennsylvania.
 This was the first operational locomotive when the new WK&S railroad opened for business in 1963.
 During the early years of operation #2 faced north.
 Around 1967 the locomotive was turned and now faces south.
 This "move" was accomplished with a piece of panel track and a bulldozer.
-Once upon a time #2 was the railroad's primary locomotive, but now it serves as backup to #65 and is rarely used.
+On two occasions number 2 was the railroad's primary locomotive; once in 1963 and again in 1970-72.
+But mostly #2 served as backup to #250 and then to #65.

 #2 laying over at Wanmaker.
 During the early days of WK&S operations, steam locomotives were stored and watered at Wanamaker.